The best food markets in Venice - Citimarks

 Citinotes

-“Neither Byzantium nor the Phoenicians had experienced such a thalassocracy.
-Venice witnessed a parade of people - Slavs, Saracens, Egyptians, Asians and Africans- all vanquished, coming to their feet, bending under the city’s power”
+“Neither Byzantium nor the Phoenicians had encountered such a thalassocracy.
+Venice beheld a procession of people - Slavs, Saracens, Egyptians, Asians and Africans- all conquered, bowing under the city's might.”

 Paul Morand, Sur la route des Indes, Plon, 1936